 Best Hot Springs in Iceland: Where to Soak in 2026 (Local Picks)

 Iceland has hundreds of hot springs.
 Some are world-famous spas with entrance fees, changing rooms, and in-water cocktail bars.
 Others are free pools in the middle of nowhere where you might be the only person soaking with a mountain view and steam rising around you.
-This guide covers both, with honest takes on which ones deserve your time and money, and which ones are more hype than heat.
+I grew up going to hot pots here, and I've spent years working my way through nearly every paid spa on this list plus dozens of free ones.
+This guide is my honest take on which ones deserve your time and money, and which ones are more hype than heat.

-Before we get into the list, a note on Icelandic hot spring culture: soaking in hot water is not a tourist activity here.
+Before I get into the list, one thing about Icelandic hot spring culture that tourists often miss: soaking in hot water is not a tourist activity for us.
 It is daily life.
-Icelanders grow up going to hot pots (heitir pottar).
-The local swimming pool, called a sundlaug, is where communities gather, gossip, debate, and decompress.
+I grew up going to the hot pots at the local sundlaug (public pool) the same way kids in other countries grew up going to playgrounds.
+The sundlaug is where communities gather, gossip, debate politics, and decompress.
 It is the Icelandic version of going to the pub, except healthier.
-When you soak in Iceland, you are participating in something that has been part of life here for over a thousand years.
+When you soak here, you are participating in something that has been part of life on this island for over a thousand years.

 Premium Geothermal Spas